seppwc/matchacss/README.md

 ## Contributing

-We are open to contributors at any level, the framework is built using SASS so a basic understanding of sass is prefererable (but not neccessary!). its a bit wild west at the moment but if you have any ideas message me on twitter @phl3bas or make a issue and we can move forward from there.
+We are open to contributors at any level, the framework is built using SASS so a basic understanding of sass is prefererable (but not neccessary!). its a bit wild west at the moment but if you have any ideas or queriers about design choices message me on twitter @phl3bas or make a issue and we can move forward from there.

-t
+### _cheers_

+Sepp Wikramaratna-Clarke _(twitter: @Ph3lbas)_

+_MachtaCSS Creator_